Skip to content

 Entry-level software pricing

 As of early 2026, entry-level software (Gusto Simple at ~$49/mo + $6/employee, QuickBooks Payroll Core at ~$50/mo + $6/employee) is sufficient for most businesses under 25 employees.
 Mid-tier plans with benefits administration and multi-state support (Gusto Plus at ~$80/mo + $12/employee, Paychex Flex with custom pricing) add HR features.
 Rippling starts at $8/employee/month for the platform/HR module, with payroll sold as an additional module on top (typically another $8/employee/month).
-Full-service managed payroll (ADP, Paycor, Paycom, Paylocity, Dayforce) requires custom pricing based on headcount and complexity.
+Full-service managed payroll - ADP, Paycor, Paycom, Paylocity, Dayforce - requires custom pricing based on headcount and complexity.
 Pricing updates frequently, so check current rates before budgeting.

 Types of automated payroll systems

 There are three types of automated payroll solutions.
 On-premise payroll software is installed locally, offering full control but requiring IT maintenance and manual updates.
-Cloud-based payroll systems are hosted online, providing accessibility from anywhere, automatic updates, and scalability.
+Cloud-based payroll systems are hosted online, providing accessibility from anywhere, automatic updates, and growth capacity.
 Full-service providers combine software with managed services for employers who want to outsource payroll processing entirely.
 Most small and mid-sized businesses choose cloud-based systems for the combination of cost, flexibility, and automatic compliance updates.

 How do you transition from manual to automated payroll?